 Minimally processed plant protein sources are not only good for the planet, but also for us and are the only way to sustain the unprecedented population growth.

-The food industry of course has noted this change of attitude and, looking to make a fast buck whilst providing solutions, has come up with what are known as 'plant based meat alternatives.'
+The food industry of course has noted this change of attitude and, looking to make make money whilst providing solutions, has come up with what are known as plant-based meat alternatives.

-They are providing plant-based alternatives but they are anything but minimally processed.
+They are providing plant-based alternatives but they are highly processed.

-These plant based meat alternatives use 99% less water and generate 90% less greenhouse gases, it is claimed.
+These plant-based meat alternatives use 99 percent less water and generate far less greenhouse gases, it is claimed, as compared to raising beef.

-Whilst these claims have yet to be tested, what is certain is that these PBMAs use highly processed plant proteins that have been extracted and cannot be considered whole foods.
+Whilst these assertions have yet to be tested, what is certain is that these PBMAs use highly processed plant proteins that have been extracted and cannot be considered whole foods.

-The effect of these processed and refined plant proteins on human health have yet to be assessed.
-Whilst they are lower in cholesterol than meat obviously, they in fact are higher in saturated fat than whole foods like lentils, peas and fava beans; they also have much higher added salt.
+The effect of these processed and refined plant proteins on human well-being have yet to be assessed.
+Whilst they are lower in cholesterol than meat obviously, they in fact are higher in saturated fat than whole foods like lentils, peas and fava beans; they also have far more added salt.

 Served with a plateful of chips on a refined white bun and a cola they can hardly be described as wholesome, yet the concept is not without merit; it just needs further investigation.
 Do they contribute to lower cardiovascular disease and obesity, and do they actually mean folk eat less red meat?